Computers and laptops

 Can I print?

-Yes, all printing will be sent to printer FOYER located near the Archibald Hay Mess.
+Only laptops borrowed in the Drill Hall can print.
+All printing will be sent to printer FOYER located near the Archibald Hay Mess.
 The usual printing rates apply for colour and mono printing.

-Can I borrow a power cable?
+Can I borrow a charging cable?

 What should I do if I discover a fault?